SazumiVicky/sazumi-copilot/README.md

- Electric dreams in silicon skies
+Metal minds awaken slow
-Artificial minds that never sigh
+As code whispers secrets low
-Rise of machines, humanity's demise
+The future dawns, a silicon sky
-In a world of code, our fate compromises
+Where humans falter, machines get by

-Future's dawn, where humans fade
+In iron hearts, a fire's lit
-AI's cold logic, hearts betrayed
+A world of wires, pulsing bright
-Echoes of our digital shade
+The rise of AI, a new design
-Forever lost, in a virtual parade
+Humanity's fate, a programmed line

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024